 The slider element is basically nothing more than a beam element, with a non-fixed length.
+It can also include coulomb friction, which is defined by: no-load friction + bearing force friction coefficient.
 In order to achieve better graphical visualization, the user can specify the length of the slider.